steveseguin/browser-to-rtmp-docker/README.md

-# Amazon Chime Meeting Broadcast Demo
+# Webpage -> RTMP  Demo

-This repository contains a Docker container that, when started, will join an Amazon Chime meeting by PIN and broadcast the meeting's audio and video in high definition (1080p at 30fps) to an RTMP endpoint you specify.
-The broadcast participant joins the meeting in the muted state.
-The meeting PIN must be unlocked in order for the broadcast participant to join the meeting.
+This repository contains a Docker container that, when started, will join a selected website and broadcast the meeting's audio and video in high definition (1080p at 30fps) to an RTMP endpoint you specify.

 ## Prerequisites